AdamSobieski/Narratology/README.md

 ### Communicating Automata and Concurrency

 Whether represented using [graph nodes](https://en.wikipedia.org/wiki/Vertex_(graph_theory)) or [embedding vectors](https://en.wikipedia.org/wiki/Embedding_(machine_learning)), the concept of [state](https://en.wikipedia.org/wiki/State_(computer_science)) is fundamental and important to computer science.
-Considered, here, are coupled, communicating sets of [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine), e.g., [automata](https://en.wikipedia.org/wiki/Automata_theory), and how these approaches could be applicable to the computational processing and comprehension of stories.
+Considered, here, are coupled, communicating sets of [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine), e.g., [automata](https://en.wikipedia.org/wiki/Automata_theory), and how these approaches can be brought to bear to the challenges of computationally processing and comprehending stories.

-Will artificial-intelligence systems map incrementally-arriving stories to sequences of graph nodes or sequences of embedding vectors?
-Can complex systems' states, additionally or instead, be considered as being composite, including multiple graph nodes or embedding vectors?
+Will artificial-intelligence systems processing incrementally-arriving stories represent their state progressions as simple sequences of graph nodes or embedding vectors?
+Could complex systems' individual states, additionally or instead, be considered as being composite, each including multiple graph nodes or embedding vectors?

 ### Artificial Neural Networks